 2.(For mainstream schools & maintained nurseries only) How does the school/setting know if pupils need extra help and what should I do if I think that my child may have special educational needs?

-St Anne’s C of E Primary School follows the clear guidelines set out in the SEN Code of Practice 2014, which indicates what are considered Special Educational Needs, working closely with these guidelines when identifying children with SEN/D.
+St Anne's C of E primary School follows the guidelines set out in the SEN code of Practice 2014, which indicates what are considered special educational needs, working closely with these guidelines when identifying children with SEND.